OpenSourceEconomics/epp_topics/src/epp_topics/debugging/debugging_psychology/screencast/slides.md

 > Tracebacks are long and not always helpful, so most people have the urge to skip
 > them.
-Similarly, it takes a lot of effort to thoroughly read code line by line
+Similarly, it takes a lot of effort to thoroughly read code line by line.

 <br/>

 - Read tracebacks until you
-  - Know in which line the error ocurred
+  - Know in which line (of your code) the error occurred
-  - Have found the type of error that ocurred
+  - Have found the type of error that occurred
   - Have read the message at the end of the traceback
 - When you located a bug to less than 30 lines of code
   - Read every line and explain to someone what it does